 PCCs and Chief Constables carry out functions essential to the local community and are themselves revenue-raising bodies (with limits on their revenue-raising powers arising only at the discretion of central government).
 If a police force were in financial difficulty, the prospect is that alternative arrangements would be made by central government either for the continuation of the functions it provides or for assistance with the recovery of a deficit over more than one financial year.
 As a result of this, it would not be appropriate for the financial statements to be prepared on anything other than a going concern basis.
 Accounts drawn up under the Code therefore assume that a police force will continue to operate for the foreseeable future.

-The PCC maintains a General Reserve of £4.3m, Budget Support Reserve of £7.4m and a Change Reserve of £1.5m that could be used to manage the financial risks of major incidents.
-However, through actions taken to control spending in-year as a response to the pandemic, and due to the additional funding made available by the Home Office the Constabulary and OPCC recorded an outturn underspend of £1.102m.
+Through actions taken to control spending in-year as a response to the pandemic, and due to the additional funding made available by the Home Office the Constabulary and OPCC recorded an outturn underspend of £1.102m.